 Essendon Bombers odds

 No club has enjoyed more VFL/AFL success than Essendon.
 The Bombers have won 16 top-flight premierships, including the very first way back in 1897.
-Only Carlton, their oldest rivals, have as many pennants in their clubrooms.
+Only their two greatest rivals, Carlton and Collingwood, have as many pennants in their clubrooms.

 Times have been tough at Windy Hill since the turn of the millennium.
 After a record-breaking premiership year in 2000, a series of poor recruiting decisions (both on and off the field) saw Essendon vanish into the mires of mid-table mediocrity.
 Just as things were starting to turn around, a drawn-out doping saga brought the club to its knees, and the Dons are yet to fully recover from it.